PhilippeDoucette/Flying-Robot/README.md

 # Flying robot with the Intel® RTF Drone, Arduino, and robot parts.

-In this project, an Arduino will be connected to an Intel® RTF Drone using the USB port.
-Thus, all manner of things can then be controlled by the drone's code, such as servos, stepper motors, and a vast array of sensors.
+An Arduino has be connected to an Intel® RTF Drone using the USB port.
+Thus, all manner of things may be controlled by the drone's code, such as servos, stepper motors, and a vast array of sensors.
+The Intel system runs ROS and connects to the Arduino using RosSerial.

 ![Quad Image](https://github.com/PhilippeDoucette/Flying-Robot/blob/master/images/IMGP1502.JPG)